• Manfredball: American Transition, Futility, or Both

 Margot Blaine, 19

 Members of the compact agree to maintain exclusive romantic relationships within the community, adhering to a strictly heterosexual framework.
+Since the community is mainly female, members’ boyfriends are accepted as part of the latent community after a formal vetting process.
+In other words, they are part of the community without all the rights and responsibilities of one.
 This arrangement is intended to foster unity and emotional integrity, though it does not conform to conventional American marital norms—particularly in light of the Supreme Court’s 2015 Obergefell decision, which the group views critically.

 Purpose and Vision